tiffttu/BINF_final/README.md

 ## 2. Model Prediction
-* random forest regression, logistic regression, and gradient boosting regression performed on selected variables for predicted deaths across counties in the US
+* linear regression, lasso regression, random forest regression, and gradient boosting regression are performed on selected variables for predicted deaths across counties in the US.

 ## 3. Clustering
 *